Frequently Asked Questions

-We do not provide one-time service.
-Instead, we offer seasonal service from November 1st to April 15th.
+We do not provide one-time or service by the month.
+Instead, we offer full-season service from November 1st to April 15th.
 Yes, that’s right – if it snows on April 15th to an accumulation of 5 cm or more, we will be there!

 No!
 We offer unlimited snow removal, after 5 cm of accumulation, for the entire season.